 The fabrication area is equipped with two 30-ton bridge cranes, CNC machining capability, TIG and MIG welding equipment, vehicle lifts, and specialized tools for testing specific military systems.
 We have in-house capability to solder to J-STD-001 standards.
 The electrical fabrication and test laboratory is outfitted with an array of equipment for RF signal processing and control.

-From our 10,600 square foot facility in Brunswick, Maine, we work in close concert with Maine based manufacturers such as Bath Iron Works, Titan Machine and Kenway Corporation, providing cutting edge engineering and prototyping services.
+From our 10,600 square foot facility in Brunswick, Maine, we work in close concert with Maine based manufacturers such as Bath Iron Works, Maine Tool and Machine, and Kenway Corporation, providing cutting edge engineering and prototyping services.

 1850 Frankfurst Avenue